 Preterm or premature birth

-Premature birth is delivery before 37 completed weeks of the pregnancy.
+Premature birth (preterm birth or having a "preemie") is a delivery before 37 completed weeks of the pregnancy.
 Preterm labor or other complications such as premature rupture of fetal membranes or multiples can lead to premature birth.
 Premature birth is the #1 reason for neonatal morbidity and mortality.
 About 75% of neonatal deaths are due to babies born too early.

 Newborns and babies who are born too early are more likely to have more health problems than babies born on time.
 These complications include lung, brain, and bowel issues.

 Some women are more likely than others to have preterm labor and premature birth.
 They are at risk for premature births.
 In certain conditions, it's possible to reduce your risk factors to help make you less likely to have preterm labor.